Gilnaa/globwalk/README.md

 # GlobWalk #
-A cross platform crate for recursively walking over paths matching a Glob pattern.
+Recursively find files in a directory using globs.

 Based on both `walkdir` &️ `globset` (❤), this crate inherits many goodies from both, such as limiting search depth and amount of open file descriptors.

 Licensed under MIT.